 In many cases, squeaking is caused by the debris caught between the spring leaves; often squeaking starts after driving on unpaved or muddy roads, as small rocks can get stuck between the leaves.
 If you check 4x4 forums, many truck owners advise pressure washing the leaf springs after mudding or driving on unpaved roads.
 Do car manufacturers recommend cleaning leaf springs?

 Some car makers don't mention it, but some do.
 For example, the owner's manual for the 2013 Ford Super Duty says:

 Rear suspension components may require regular cleaning with a power washer or a thorough rinse with a strong stream of water if the vehicle is operated in dusty or muddy environments.

 We also found the GM service bulletin 06-03-09-004M for the 1999-2007 Chevrolet Silverado and a number of other trucks about a squeaking noise from the rear of the vehicle.
 Here is the link

 to the bulletin on the NHTSA website.
 The bulletin recommends pressure-washing the leaf springs to clean the dirt first, then drying the springs with compressed air and then greasing the inserts (spacers) with a special lubricant.
 Judging by the part number of the lubricant provided in the bulletin, it's the Molykote ™ M77 paste.
 However, the bulletin warns that it's a temporary measure and periodic cleaning and re-applying grease may be necessary throughout the life of the vehicle.
 Many truck enthusiasts recommend not to use any grease on leaf springs, but in this case, we will take the manufacturer's (GM) recommendations.
 We also found the service bulletin NTB18-003 for the 2004-2015 Nissan Titan.
 The bulletin instructs cleaning the working surface of the rear leaf spring tip inserts (spacers) to solve the noise concerns.

 It's worth noting that the fact that there is a service bulletin doesn't mean that the problem is covered under warranty.

 Another common problem that often causes squeaking is when the inter-leaf spacers wear out allowing metal to metal contact between the leaves, see the photo.

-In this truck squeaking was caused by the worn-out spacer that allowed metal-to-metal grinding.
+In this truck, squeaking was caused by a worn-out spacer that allowed metal-to-metal contact.
 See another illustration Fig 2